Akron Children's Logo

 • Is It Normal to Get Erections?

 If you've ever had an erection in an embarrassing situation, you've probably asked yourself this question.
-But erections are a perfectly normal function of the male body, especially in guys who are going through puberty.
+But erections are perfectly normal, especially during puberty.

 • Is My Penis Normal?